gkorpal/gkorpal.github.io/_posts/2020-08-31-latex-vim-mupdf.md

-set smartcase                  " Make search case-sesitive when using capital letters set autoindent                 " When opening a new line and no filetype-specific indenting is enabled, keep " the same indent as the line you're currently on. set backspace=indent,eol,start " Allow backspacing over autoindent, line breaks and start of insert action set mouse=a                    " Enable use of the mouse for all modes set wrap linebreak nolist      " Soft wrapping text.
+set smartcase                  " Make search case-sesitive when using capital letters set autoindent                 " When opening a new line and no filetype-specific indenting is enabled, keep " the same indent as the line you're currently on. set backspace=indent,eol,start " Allow backspacing over autoindent, line breaks and start of insert action set tabstop=4                  " show existing tab with 4 spaces width set shiftwidth=4               " when indenting with '>', use 4 spaces width set expandtab                  " when indenting with '>', use 4 spaces width set mouse=a                    " Enable use of the mouse for all modes set wrap linebreak nolist      " Soft wrapping text.
 To move the cursor up and down within wrapped line use the commands gk and gj.
 `````